 - In App Access, ensure the Admin (all permissions) checkbox is cleared.

 For each tester that you want to enable for preview testing, you must log in separately to Android Studio with that user's Gmail account.
 Once logged in, use the App Actions test tool to create a preview for the test user.

-You can use a draft version of the app for testing.
+Use a draft version of the app for testing.
 For more information, see Prepare and roll out a release.
-We strongly encourage you to test your app in draft mode before submitting it for review.
+Test your app in draft mode before submitting it for review.